TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/8-Fluid/8-developing-a-custom-viewhelper.rst

    A ViewHelper can also inherit from subclasses of :php:`AbstractViewHelper`, e.g.  from :php:`TYPO3\CMS\Fluid\Core\ViewHelper\AbstractTagBasedViewHelper`.
    Several subclasses are offering additional functionality.
-The :php:`TagBasedViewHelper` will be explained later on in this chapter in detail in ":ref:`creating-xml-tags-using-tagbasedviewhelper`".
+The :php:`TagBasedViewHelper` will be explained :ref:`later on in this chapter <creating-xml-tags-using-tagbasedviewhelper>` in detail.

 In addition every ViewHelper needs a method :php:`render()`, which is called once the ViewHelper is to be displayed in the template.
 The return value of the